kubeflow/website/content/en/docs/components/katib/trial-template.md

 After these changes, deploy Katib as described in the [getting started guide](/docs/components/katib/hyperparameter/#installing-katib) and wait until the `katib-controller` pod is created.
-You can check logs from the Katib controller to see your resource integration:
+You can check logs from the Katib controller to check your resource integration:

 ```shell
 kubectl logs $(kubectl get pods -n kubeflow -o name | grep katib-controller) -n kubeflow